epfl-ada/ada-2023-project-adaknow/README2.md

 - Survival Analysis and Gender Prediction:

 - Causal Analysis:
-    - Naive analysis of different movie characteristics in order to found possible confounders of the movie ratings to then be able to isolate the desired one (female fraction of actors).
+    - Naive analysis of different movie characteristics in order to find possible confounders of the movie ratings to then be able to isolate the desired one (female fraction of actors).
     - Propensity score matching was used to create a balanced dataframe between the treatment and control group.
 The treatment group were movies with more female actors than male actors, whereas the control group was the opposite.
     - Analysis performed on the balanced dataframe to show the real relationship between female fraction of actors and the ratings.